xapian/xapian-docsprint/howtos/range_queries.rst

 .. xapianrunexample:: search_ranges2
     :args: statesdb 1800.1899

-That uses the `NumberValueRangeProcessor` on value slot 1, as in our previous example.
+That uses the :xapian-class:`NumberValueRangeProcessor` on value slot 1, as in our previous example.
 Let's be more specific and ask for only those between November 8th 1889, when Montana became part of the Union, and July 10th 1890, when Wyoming joined:

 .. xapianrunexample:: search_ranges2
     :args: statesdb 11/08/1889..07/10/1890

-That uses the `DateValueRangeProcessor` on value slot 2; it can't cope with year ranges, which is why we indexed to both slots 1 and 2.
+That uses the :xapian-class:`DateValueRangeProcessor` on value slot 2; it can't cope with year ranges, which is why we indexed to both slots 1 and 2.

 Writing your own ValueRangeProcessor
 ------------------------------------

 We haven't yet done anything with population.
-What we want is something that behaves like `NumberValueRangeProcessor`, but knows what reason possible values are.
-If we insert it *before* the `NumberValueRangeProcessor` on slot 1 (year), it can pick up anything that should be treated as a population, and let everything else be treated as a year range.
+What we want is something that behaves like :xapian-class:`NumberValueRangeProcessor`, but knows what reason possible values are.
+If we insert it *before* the :xapian-class:`NumberValueRangeProcessor` on slot 1 (year), it can pick up anything that should be treated as a population, and let everything else be treated as a year range.

-To do this, we need to know how a `ValueRangeProcessor` gets called by the QueryParser.
+To do this, we need to know how a :xapian-class:`ValueRangeProcessor` gets called by the QueryParser.
 What happens is that each processor in turn is passed the start and end of the range.
-If it doesn't understand the range, it should return ``Xapian::BAD_VALUENO``.
-If it *does* understand the range, it should return the value number to use with ``Xapian::Query::OP_VALUE_RANGE`` and if it wants to, it can modify the start and end values (to convert them to the correct format for the string comparison which ``OP_VALUE_RANGE`` uses).
+If it doesn't understand the range, it should return :xapian-constant:`Xapian::BAD_VALUENO`.
+If it *does* understand the range, it should return the value number to use with :xapian-constant:`Xapian::Query::OP_VALUE_RANGE` and if it wants to, it can modify the start and end values (to convert them to the correct format for the string comparison which :xapian-constant:`OP_VALUE_RANGE` uses).

-What we're going to do is to write a custom `ValueRangeProcessor` that accepts numbers in the range 500,000 to 50,000,000; these can't possibly be years in our data set, and encompass the full range of populations.
-If either number is outside that range, we will return `Xapian::BAD_VALUENO` and the QueryParser will move on.
+What we're going to do is to write a custom :xapian-class:`ValueRangeProcessor` that accepts numbers in the range 500,000 to 50,000,000; these can't possibly be years in our data set, and encompass the full range of populations.
+If either number is outside that range, we will return :xapian-constant:`Xapian::BAD_VALUENO` and the QueryParser will move on.

 .. xapianexample:: search_ranges2
     :marker: custom VRP code